varigence/docs/bimlflex/reference-documentation/settings/SsisConvertDateWithScale.md

 varigenceArticleType: Reference
 ---

-# SSIS Convert Date To String With Scale
+# Convert Date To String With Scale

 Used to control the converted DateTime in the FlexToBk to ensure compatability with the SQL code.

 Notes:

-* This setting is part of the *Core* settings category.
+* This setting is part of the *SSIS* settings category.
 * The default value for this setting is `Y`.